-There are two possible answers to this question, depending on the meaning one assumes for the word “movement”.
-If it is taken in the sense of a major shift in cultural terms, then music has been though a whole series of movements during its history, including those of classicism, romanticism and modernism.
+There are two possible answers to this question, depending on the meaning one assumes for the word “movement.”
+If it is taken in the sense of a major shift in cultural terms, then music has been through a whole series of movements during its history, including those of classicism, romanticism and modernism.

 First Movement Sonata Form

 As stated above, it is not easy to be hard-and-fast when describing what movements look and sound like.
-There are so many variations on the theme that generalisations are bound to accompanied by hosts of exceptions!
+There are so many variations on the theme that generalizations are bound to be accompanied by hosts of exceptions!

 Answer: Bolero by Ravel is not a symphonic composition but a single-movement dance piece with distinct jazz elements.